Six Senses London is open.

 When Six Senses began moving seriously into urban markets, the question was whether a brand built on remote, immersive wellness destinations could translate to a city environment — whether a brand defined by escape could create something meaningful in the middle of one of the world's most demanding cities.
 The answer, in London, appears to be yes.
 But the how is what matters.

 Six Senses London does not try to recreate the resort experience in an urban setting.
 It does something more interesting: it takes the philosophy — that wellness is a way of living, not a destination to visit — and builds infrastructure for it in the place where people actually spend most of their lives.
-The members' club is the most explicit expression of that.
+Six Senses Place is the most explicit expression of that.
 It is an acknowledgement that the people most committed to how they live don't want to wait for their annual retreat to practise it.

 This is where the urban longevity market is heading.
 Not spas in hotels, but genuine infrastructure for the practices that determine healthspan, embedded in the daily fabric of city life.
 The question is no longer how do we give guests a beautiful stay.
 It is how do we give people the infrastructure to live differently.